 But prior to that, the approximately 275 people in attendance at the event, facilitated by actress Tamlyn Tomita and KABC-TV news anchor David Ono, were treated to the Pledge of Allegiance by Kiele Clancy and Maiya Ito, the singing of the national anthem by Alessa Morales, an opening prayer by Rev. Ichibei Honda (San Diego Japanese Christian Church) and greetings from San Diego JACL Chapter President Michael Kurima.

 Recognized as winners for an essay competition were Zoe Yamamoto (high school) and Maya McHale (college).
 The audience also saw excerpts from two documentaries by filmmaker Lane Nishikawa, “Our Lost Years,” which is in final postproduction and is poised to be screened for Veterans Day in San Diego, and an in-production documentary about the JACL titled “League of Dreams.”
-(See sidebar.)
+(See below.)

 The evening also feted more than two dozen San Diego-area denizens who spent time locked up in federal concentration camps during WWII, with each receiving applause from the audience and a physical memento of their experience, a glass vial, marked “Poston, Arizona, 1942-1945,” containing soil from the site.